turbot/steampipe-plugin-github/docs/index.md

 display_name: "GitHub"
 name: "github"
 description: "Steampipe plugin for querying GitHub Repositories, Organizations, and other resources."
-social_about: Use SQL to query repos, orgs and more from GitHub.
+og_description: Use SQL to query repos, orgs and more from GitHub.
 Open source CLI.
 No DB required.
-social_preview: "/images/plugins/turbot/github-social-graphic.png"
+og_image: "/images/plugins/turbot/github-social-graphic.png"
 ---

 # GitHub + Steampipe